 Compare quotes – Once you know the electricians you are getting quotes from are licenced, compare their quotes.
 Keep in mind that cheaper is not always better.
 You are looking for quality, not just cheap help.
 Note: Your quotes should include their trade licence number.
 If it’s not there, remove that company from your list.

-Verify license – Before you allow the electrician to perform any work in your home or business, make sure they have their license information with them and that it is current and pertains to the work you are having done.
+Verify license – Before you allow the electrician to perform any work in your home or business, make sure they have their license information with them and that it is current and relevant to the work you are having done.
 These tradies also have to issue compliance certificates after the job is done.
 Refer to the NSW Fair Trading site about electrical compliance requirements.

 Verify insurance – Ask them if they are fully insured and request proof of cover to protect yourself from accidents.
 If you hire an electrician who is not fully insured, you could be held accountable for accidents that may happen caused by their work.